Reinaesaya/ChatterBot/readme.md

 # OUIRL-ChatBot

 The OUIRL (Osaka University Intelligent Robotics Laboratory) ChatBot is an experimental fork upon this opensource [ChatterBot](https://github.com/gunthercox/ChatterBot).
-Additions upon the original API will include adding adapters for various online chatterbots, and trial implementation of visual stimuli through image/video captioning for conversation manipulation (https://github.com/Reinaesaya/OUIRL-im2txt)
+Additions upon the original API will include adding adapters for various online chatterbots, and trial implementation of visual stimuli through image/video captioning for conversation manipulation.

+## Setup:

-Please refer to the original Github repo for setup procedures, though simple cloning of repository and execution of following command should be sufficient.
+1) Please refer to the original Github repo for setup procedures, though simple cloning of repository and execution of following command should be sufficient.
 There are also various modules that need to be installed through pip:

 ```
 # Original ChatterBot setup installations